This post may contain affiliate links. For more information, see our privacy policy.

 Mix up these one-bowl, no-mixer, super-easy Chocolate Cupcakes in Minutes.
 They're moist, delicious and come out of the oven with beautiful domed tops!

 Everyone knows that, to make a really good cake (or cupcake), you need butter, right?
 "No substitutions", they say.
 And then there's the directions.
-Classic cake instructions call for whipping butter till it's light and fluffy, followed by the addition of sugar and then more mixing.
+Classic cake instructions call for whipping room temperature butter till it's light and fluffy, followed by the addition of sugar and then more mixing.
 After that, the dry and wet ingredients are added, often alternating back and forth till everything is well incorporated.
 If you bake, you know that's just how it's done.

 That's why I was a bit doubtful when I googled "chocolate cupcakes" and saw a recipe titled Best Chocolate Cupcakes (from Add a Pinch) with no butter in the ingredient list.
 And the method was also quite "non-traditional".
 "Hmm, I'm not so sure about this one", I thought to myself.